cliffhall/in-app-pro-shop/README.md

 * Developers can run locally on Ganache to integrate with their apps or games.

 Omitted is the approach to making tokens unique.
-This can be done in a number of was, and so this project does not offer a prescriptive solution, since your each project may have different requirements.
+This can be done in a number of ways.
+This project does not offer a prescriptive solution, since each project may have different requirements.

 ## Goal
 In-App Pro Shop aims to help Ethereum developers easily support in-app